graphhopper/graphhopper/docs/web/api-doc.md

 instructions| true    | If instruction should be calculated and returned vehicle     | car     | The vehicle for which the route should be calculated.
 Other vehicles are foot and bike weighting   | fastest | Which kind of 'best' route calculation you need.
-Other option is 'shortest', currently not available in the WEB API. elevation   | false   | Include a third dimension - the elevation - in the polyline or in the GeoJson.
+Other option is 'shortest', currently not available in the WEB API. elevation   | false   | If `true` a third dimension - the elevation - is included in the polyline or in the GeoJson.
 IMPORTANT: If enabled you have to use a modified version of the decoding method or set points_encoded to `false`.
 See the points_encoded attribute for more details.
-Additionally a request can fail if the vehicle does not support elevation. algorithm   | dijkstrabi     | The algorithm to calculate the route.
+Additionally a request can fail if the vehicle does not support elevation.
+See the features object for every vehicle. algorithm   | dijkstrabi     | The algorithm to calculate the route.
 Other options are dijkstra, astar and astarbi.
 The WEB API supports only dijkstrabi. points_encoded     | true    | If `false` a GeoJson array in `point` is returned.
 If `true` the resulting route will be encoded leading to big bandwith reduction.
-You'll need a special code handling the decoding of this string in `points` on the client-side.
-For that we provide Open Source code in [Java](https://github.com/graphhopper/graphhopper/blob/d70b63660ac5200b03c38ba3406b8f93976628a6/web/src/main/java/com/graphhopper/http/WebHelper.java#L43) and [JavaScript](https://github.com/graphhopper/graphhopper/blob/d70b63660ac5200b03c38ba3406b8f93976628a6/web/src/main/webapp/js/ghrequest.js#L139).
+You'll need a special handling for the decoding of this string on the client-side.
+We provide Open Source code in [Java](https://github.com/graphhopper/graphhopper/blob/d70b63660ac5200b03c38ba3406b8f93976628a6/web/src/main/java/com/graphhopper/http/WebHelper.java#L43) and [JavaScript](https://github.com/graphhopper/graphhopper/blob/d70b63660ac5200b03c38ba3406b8f93976628a6/web/src/main/webapp/js/ghrequest.js#L139).
 It is especially important to use our decoding methods if you set `elevation=true`! debug              | false   | If true, the output will be formated. calc_points        | true    | If the points for the route should be calculated at all.
 Sometimes only the distance and time is necessary. type               | json    | Specifies the resulting format of the route, for json the content type will be application/json.
 Other possible format options: <br> jsonp you'll need to provide the callback function via the callback parameter.
 The content type will be application/javascript<br> gpx, the content type will be application/xml